scperkins/EJEHardenberg.github.io/public/tech-blog/today-we-learned-through-games.md

 that engages them and challenges them without being absolutely over their heads.
-Since I'm teaching this student C++, the level of detail they have to learn in order to create even a simple program is far greater than if I were teaching them python.
+Since I'm teaching this student C++, the level of detail they have to learn in order to create even a simple program is far greater than if I were teaching them something like python.

 The other day, while thinking about what would be taught to my apprentice I hit on the idea that I should use the same game which I learned while I